Top tips to get your school’s website is Ofsted ready

 - Evidence of activities promoting ‘tolerance and respect’ for diversity and difference.
 E.g. Assemblies, faith community visits, pupil volunteering, or visits to the school from faith leaders & followers in the community.

 Not all light and fluffy issues, you’re probably thinking.
-So how best to include this important information while maintaining what you already have and not overloading a site?
+So how best to include this important information, ensuring that you are Ofsted ready, while maintaining what you already have and not overloading a site?
 The trick is probably not to treat each section uniformly.
 They all require different responses and modes of interaction.
 So let’s have a look and break a few of them down.

 Radicalization and Extremism